DataBiosphere/data-portal/content/feedback/feedback.md

 # HCA DCP Feedback

 The Human Cell Atlas Data Coordination Platform team needs your feedback to help us improve and refine the DCP.
 Please use one of the links below to report a problem, request a feature or view open community generated issues on Github.

+Alternatively, email us at [data-help@humancellatlas.org](mailto:data-help@humancellatlas.org) to ask questions or report issues.

 ## View Issues